 - describe the role of law in emergency preparedness and response;

 - explain the powers and limits that the US Constitution assigns to public health authorities in regard to disease control; and

-- discuss the need to balance collective actions for the common good against individual freedoms.
+- understand the need to balance collective actions for the common good against individual freedoms.

 If you are a TRAIN user or if you are interested in receiving credit for continuing education, please register through TRAIN.

 After viewing the training, please consider sharing your feedback.